gdbroman/broman.blog/_posts/2020-08-08-idle-hands-are-the-devils-workshop.md

 But in the real world, it’s probably wise to be a bit more afraid of the consequences of passivity than that of doing too much.

 Ideally, one finds such a pursuit which does not require you to - not leaving you _wanting_ to - _“take time off”_.

+This is why I think burnout is more a matter of passion than of working too much.

 Find your call and the work/break duality will cease.